gmdevgithub/TeamBiggieCheese/README.md

 # TeamBiggieCheese

-## What to do

-You should build an application that leverages the unique properties of Bitcoin SV:
+# TASKS TO LEARN ABOUT:

+Bitcoin whitepapers:
+Bitcoin SV
-### Big blocks – high transaction volumes with low fees
+Big blocks – high transaction volumes with low fees SPV callbacks

-### SPV callbacks

-### Instant payment verification
+Instant payment verification

-You may use any code libraries as part of your project, but they should be clearly separated (in a different directory) to your original code.

-### THEME: PEER-TO-PEER APPLICATIONS
+PEER-TO-PEER APPLICATIONS
+SPV Channels service
+Merchant API (mAPI)
+REST
+Docker or Vagrant container(s)

+# FOR THE PROJECT:

-The theme of the 4th Bitcoin SV Hackathon is 'peer-to-peer applications' - not just payments, but any type of application that involves direct interaction between participants on the Bitcoin network.
+any type of application that involves direct interaction between participants on the Bitcoin network.

-Hackathon entrants are tasked with leveraging the recently released *SPV Channels service* as part of their application to facilitate communication across the network, as well as interacting with the Bitcoin network directly via the *Merchant API (mAPI).*

-For desktop applications, the SPV Channels service offers a simple **REST** interface

-### Remember too, that your entry can address a smaller part of a bigger problem.
-The code component is meant to be a proof of concept.
-Make your entry as functional as possible, but if you need to, mock-up parts of other process flows - It is acceptable to demonstrate how your solution and its core components work.
+If external resources are required, an install/setup script should be included.

+Big blocks – high transaction volumes with low fees

+SPV callbacks

+Instant payment verification

+*Docker or Vagrant container(s)

-#### MINIMUM REQUIREMENTS
+#### MINIMUM REQUIREMENTS FROM DEVPOST
 -1 Code submission using a GitHub repository named after your team.

 -2 There should be one single Git repository for your submission.
 If external resorces are required, an install/setup script should be included.